AlexandreDecan/sismic/docs/execution.rst

     interpreter.queue('clack')  # An event name can be provided as well interpreter.execute_once()  # Process the "clack" event

-For convenience, :py:meth:`~sismic.interpreter.Interpreter.queue` returns ``self`` and thus can be chained.
-We will see later that Sismic also provides a way to express scenarios, in order to avoid repeated calls to :py:meth:`~sismic.interpreter.Interpreter.queue`.
+More than one event can be passed to the :py:meth:`sismic.interpreter.Interpreter.queue` method at once:

 .. testcode:: interpreter

-    interpreter.queue('click').queue('clack').execute_once()
+    interpreter.queue('click', 'clack')
+    interpreter.execute_once()  # Process "click"
+    interpreter.execute_once()  # Process "clack"

+We will see later that Sismic also provides a more specific way to express and execute reproducible scenarios including events and pauses (see :ref:`stories`).

+For convenience, :py:meth:`~sismic.interpreter.Interpreter.queue` returns the interpreter and thus can be chained:

+.. testcode:: interpreter

+    interpreter.queue('click', 'clack').execute_once()

 Notice that :py:meth:`~sismic.interpreter.Interpreter.execute_once` consumes at most one event at a time.
 In this example, the *clack* event is not processed.